-There’s a great deal more to the business of travel writing than just travel and writing, although those are the two things we tend to focus on.
+When you decide to become a travel writer, there are certain business basics to consider.
+There’s a great deal more to the business of travel writing than just "travel" and "writing", although those are the two things we tend to focus on.

 Travel brings romance and excitement to your work.
-And, if you love to write, freelance travel writing a great way to tell people about your trips.
+And, if you love to write, freelance travel writing a great way to tell people about your trips and indulge your creative instincts.

 Beyond learning how to sell your stories and finding editors to buy them, you also need to know how to get paid for your work.